-Original Notes from Joseph Smith's Journal: the opinions of men. so far as I am possessed concerned. are to me as the crackling of the thorns under the pot.104 or the whistle[n]g of the wind,

-Columbus and the eggs. -
+Original Notes from Joseph Smith's Journal: the opinions of men. so far as I am possessed concerned. are to me as the crackling of the thorns under the pot.115 or the whistle[n]g of the wind, Columbus and the eggs. -

-Expanded Version from Joseph Smith's History: I am going to take up this subject by virtue of the knowledge of God in me, which I have received from heaven.
-The opinions of men, so far as I am concerned, are to me as the crackling of thorns under the pot, or the whistling of the wind.
+Expanded Version from Joseph Smith's History: The opinions of men, so far as I am concerned, are to me as the crackling of thorns under the pot,116 or the whistling of the wind.
 I break the ground; I lead the way like Columbus when he was invited to a banquet, where he was assigned the most honorable place at the table, and served with the ceremonials which were observed towards sovereigns.
 A shallow courtier present, who was meanly jealous of him, abruptly asked him whether he thought that in case he had not discovered the Indies, there were not other men in Spain who would have been capable of the enterprise?
 Columbus made no reply, but took an egg and invited the company to make it stand on end.
 They all attempted it, but in vain; whereupon he struck it upon the table so as to break one end, and left it standing on the broken part, illustrating that when he had once shown the way to the new world nothing was easier than to follow it.

-Original Notes Recorded from a Sermon Delivered on 17 May 1843 in Wilford Woodruff's Diary: 105 I will make every doctrine plain that I present & it shall stand upon a firm bases And I am at the defiance of the world for I will take shelter under the broad shelter cover of the wings of the work in which I am ingaged.
+Original Notes Recorded from a Sermon Delivered on 17 May 1843 in Wilford Woodruff's Diary:117 I will make every doctrine plain that I present & it shall stand upon a firm bases And I am at the defiance of the world for I will take shelter under the broad shelter cover of the wings of the work in which I am ingaged.
 It matters not to me if all hell boils over.
-I regard it ownly as I would the Crackling of thorns under a pot.
-106
+I regard it ownly as I would the Crackling of thorns under a pot.118

-Expressing his disregard for the skepticism of unbelievers about his mission and teachings, Joseph Smith compared their opinions to "the crackling of the thorns under the pot" or "the whistle[n]g of the wind."
-"By virtue of the knowledge of God in [him]," he was in a position to lead out in his teachings rather than follow the shallow views of others.
-As with the previous reference to the rough stone rolling, Church historians confidently expanded the brief note about "Columbus and the eggs" into a polished version of the well-known anecdote.107
+Expressing his disregard for the skepticism of unbelievers about his mission and teachings, Joseph Smith compared their views to "the crackling of the thorns under the pot" or "the whistle[n]g of the wind."
+"By virtue of the knowledge of God in [him]," he was in a position to lead out in his teachings rather than follow the shallow opinions of others.

+As with the previous reference to the rough stone rolling, church historians confidently expanded the brief note about "Columbus and the eggs" into a polished version of the well-known anecdote.119